 Exciton confinement leads to a discrete, quantum-dot-like spectrum of energy levels, corresponding to the multiple confined exciton states, with wave functions that behave as irreducible representations of the potential well's point symmetry group \cite{Ruiz2020theory}.
 The discrete energy spectrum of confined excitons explains the multi-peak optical spectra already described~\cite{Tran2019evidence,Seyler2019signatures,Jin2019observation,Alexeev2019resonantly}.
-Moreover, the symmetry of the localised wave functions results in specific optical selection rules that may differ substantially from those of the monolayers\cite{Seyler2019signatures}, as discussed below.
+Moreover, the symmetry of the localised wave functions, combined with that of the underlying Bloch states, results in specific optical selection rules that may differ substantially from those of the monolayers\cite{Seyler2019signatures,Ruiz2020theory}, as discussed below.

 Finally, as the twist angle increases, the moiré potential wells shrink in size, and eventually also shallow, leading to the delocalisation of excitons across the sample.
-Moreover, the discrete energy levels broaden and connect into dispersive minibands~\cite{Magorrian2021multifaceted,Stansbury2021visualizing}, thus bridging the real-space and momentum-space pictures.
+Moreover, the discrete energy levels broaden and connect into dispersive minibands~\cite{Magorrian2021multifaceted,Stansbury2021visualizing,Zheng2021twist}, thus bridging the real-space and momentum-space pictures.